 If your insurance doesn’t cover your test or if you don’t have coverage in general, getting the best out-of-pocket price for a CT scan isn’t always easy.

 A study found that patients who know how much a medical procedure will cost will save money on healthcare overall—presumably because they choose the lower-priced practitioner.
-The National Bureau of Economic Research found: “patients often received care in high-priced locations when lower-priced options were available.
+The National Bureau of Economic Research found that: “patients often received care in high-priced locations when lower-priced options were available.
 Fewer than 1 percent of individuals used a price transparency tool to search for the price of their services in advance of care.”

 With Medmo, it’s even easier to compare prices.
-Instead of guessing the bill (and praying there isn’t a huge surprise), or spending time cross-checking centers with insurance and availability, patients can just tell us the price you can afford.
-We will even tell you whether there are cheaper payment options outside of your insurance such as with cash pay discounts.
+Instead of guessing the bill (and praying there isn’t a huge surprise) or spending time cross-checking centers with insurance and availability, patients can just tell us the price they can afford.
+We will even tell you whether there are cheaper payment options outside of your insurance, such as cash pay discounts.
 To book a scan, visit us at Medmo.com.
 Medmo helps people schedule radiology imaging tests – such as MRI, CT scans, PET, and more – at nearby accredited centers and identify the payment solution that works best for them.